Pairing & Remote

 - arm pairing if needed

-- scan the current QR code from the iPhone app
+- scan the current QR code from the mobile app

 - complete the first connection on the same Wi-Fi